mongodb/mongodb-kubernetes-operator/docs/x509-auth.md

    - For the `spec.security.tls.certificateKeySecretRef.name` parameter,
      specify a reference to the secret that contains the private key and certificate to use for TLS.
-The operator expects the PEM encoded key and certidicate available at "tls.key" and "tls.crt".
+The operator expects the PEM encoded key and certificate available at "tls.key" and "tls.crt".
 Use the same format used for the standard "kubernetes.io/tls" Secret type, but no specific type is required.
 Alternatively, you can provide an entry called "tls.pem" that contains the concatenation of the